 **NA – data not available

-Early childhood careers can be very demanding and quite a challenge.
-Delving deeper into developmentally relevant teaching techniques, methodology, and skills can be rewarding and enriching.
-A Master’s in Early Childhood Education emphasizes theoretical, practical, and research aspects of child development and trains students to professionally educate children from birth to age 8 (Grade 2 or 3).
-It is also common for students of the program to learn how toddlers and young children acquire language skills and how they develop emotionally, cognitively, and socially.
-Most programs will include study, training, and sometimes a practicum or capstone project as well.
+Early childhood careers can be very demanding and challenging.
+Delving deeper into developmentally relevant teaching techniques, methodology, and skills can be rewarding.
+A Master’s in Early Childhood Education emphasizes theoretical, practical, and research aspects of child development and trains students to professionally educate children from birth to age 8 (that is, Grade 2 or 3).
+It is also common for them to learn how toddlers and young children acquire language skills and how they develop emotionally, cognitively, and socially.
+Most programs include study, training, and sometimes a practicum or capstone project.

-To put it in a nutshell, a Master’s in Early Childhood Education will give students a deeper understanding of child development and learning and the experience and practical skills they will need to succeed in positions both within and outside the classroom.
+A Master’s in Early Childhood Education will give one a deeper understanding of child development and learning and the experience and practical skills they will need to succeed in positions both within and outside the classroom.

-The curriculum for Early Childhood Studies university courses is pretty much the same across the different types of degrees.
+The curriculum for Early Childhood Studies university courses is the same across different degrees.
 They essentially seek to help students better understand a child’s developmental stages and how teaching methods should adapt accordingly.
-Frequently, programs include courses that teach students how to stoke a child’s curiosity, foster learning, and improve outcomes.
+Frequently, programs include courses that teach graduates how to stoke a child’s curiosity, foster learning, and improve outcomes.
 Topics such as continuous assessment and progress mapping are also prevalent.

-In general, students will have regular courses coupled with special education courses, methods courses, and a practicum/internship or capstone, or both.
-All this, of course, depends on the college and program in question, and students must therefore read the Program Guidelines or Prospectus carefully to understand the subjects/courses on offer and whether they suit their requirements or not.
+One will generally have regular courses coupled with special education courses, methods courses, a practicum/internship capstone, or both.
+All this depends on the college and program; therefore, read the Program Guidelines or Prospectus carefully to understand the subjects/courses on offer and whether they suit their requirements.
 Some of the courses that one can expect in a Master’s in Early Childhood Education program are:

 Note: Some MS Programs will also require a Master’s Thesis to be submitted.